 As a child, I filled notebooks with stories about owls.
 Now, here I am, a professional writer.
 My first book was published back in 1991.
 Journey to the Middle Kingdom was a 'travel biography' based on an eye-opening visit to China in the mid-1980s.

-Commercially, my biggest success has come in business writing.
 I’ve worked in marketing and PR.
 This was mostly for larger organizations, but I’ve always been interested in how businesses start and grow.
 In 2002, I worked with entrepreneur mentor Mike Southon on The Beermat Entrepreneur (the basic idea is that your idea has to be simple enough to write on the back of a beermat).
 That has been a big seller in a number of markets, and Mike and I had a roadshow based on it that we ran for many years.
 It included Mike and I donning bizarre wigs at the end – but we gave a lot of good advice as well!

 In the 1990s, I wrote a series of crime novels set in (then) contemporary China.
 I loved the China I found at that time, a nation and a people busy juggling the influence of its past, Communism and ‘the West’.
 There was a real sense of possibility, that the 'Middle Kingdom' would become a constructive, benign member of the global family of nations.
 The last of the series, set in 2000, hints at the harsh, unpleasant alternative that seems to have prevailed instead.

-Since then, I have written some short fiction.
+Other stuff?
+Plenty.
+I’ve always written poetry, and recently self-published two collections of sonnets.
+Perfect Written English is a primer on how to write clear, engaging English.
+I have written some short fiction.
 The Enlightenment Club is a novella about a young woman trying to make the best of her life, despite seemingly endless pressures from others to be second-rate.
+I have written two comic novellas as my alter ego Lytchett Maltravers.

 So, welcome to my site.
 Thank you for visiting.